 The Bioethics Advisory Group (Beta Group) is a multi-disciplinary group of individuals who are motivated and skilled in applying ethical principles to Early Access Program (EAP) design.

 The Beta Group is comprised of eminent bioethicists, practising healthcare professionals and patient group representatives, to give you the right lens for assessing the ethics of your access program design.

-The members work together to address questions or challenges that have been raised by a sponsor company.
+The members are carefully selected, working together to address questions or challenges that have been raised by a sponsor company.
 Balancing legitimate practical concerns, the commercial constraints that the Company must work within, and overall corporate strategy, the group teases out the ethical implications and considerations that are relevant to the question(s) being raised.

 Our ambition is to ensure all Early Access Programs are ethical by design.

 The Beta Group was convened by Clinigen with the advice of, and in collaboration with, Alan Cribb, Professor of Bioethics and Education at Kings College London.
 The Beta Group was provided with start-up funding by Clinigen and continues to operate with its administrative support*.
 Outputs from the Beta Group are wholly independent of and not steered or influenced by Clinigen.

 *Administrative support includes provision of a part-time secretariat which helps with communication about Beta Group, assessing incoming requests for relevance and applicability for Beta Group engagement, project management of the process of engagement, invoicing, reporting, and quality control.

 If you are planning an Early Access Program to address a serious unmet medical need, there will likely be ethical challenges at play.

 The three core drivers of Pharma companies to engage with Beta Group are:

 With one opportunity to get it right, it’s critical that you have considered anything that could impact on your professional reputation.